Governor General's Bodyguard: Company rule in India

 The Governor General's Bodyguard first saw action in 1773–74, against the Sannyasi rebellion.
 Its next campaign during the First Rohilla War where in April 1774, the Rohillas were defeated completely at the Battle of St. George.
 The regiment was also during the 3rd Mysore War (1790–92) against Tipu Sultan where it successfully thwarted an assassination attempt on the life of Governor-General Cornwallis.

 In 1801, a detachment consisting of one Native Officer and 26 other ranks went to Egypt to provide riders for an experimental unit of horse artillery to remove a French force that had invaded Egypt.
 It marched for 120-miles in the desert in the height of summer.
 All their horses died and they had to place the guns on camels.
 The Bodyguard detachment never saw action in Egypt, as Alexandria had capitulated by the time that they arrived there.

-In 1811, the regiment earned its first Battle Honour 'Java' in 1811, during the conquest of the island in the Dutch East Indies from the Dutch colonial empire.
+In 1811, the regiment earned its first Battle Honour 'Java' in 1811, during the invasion of Java.
 The successor President's Bodyguard unit has the unique distinction of being the only surviving unit to carry this honour.
-Java and other Dutch territories were not returned to the Kingdom of the Netherlands until 1816, after the conclusion of the Napoleonic Wars.
+Java was not returned to the Kingdom of the Netherlands until 1816, after the conclusion of the Napoleonic Wars.

 In 1824, a detachment volunteered to sail over the kaala paani ("black water", or open ocean, which Hindu soldiers once refrained from crossing, for fear of losing their caste) to take part in the First Anglo-Burmese War and earned their second Battle Honour "Ava".

 The Bodyguard received their third Battle Honour "Maharajpore" for the Battle of Maharajpore (29 December 1843) during Gwalior campaign, when the British intervened against the Maratha Empire during the battle for the succession that erupted in Gwalior after the death of Maharaja Jankoji Rao Scindia II.

 The regiment saw extensive service in the First Anglo-Sikh War in 1845 and won four Battle Honours, the most awarded to any regiment.
 It was involved in the first engagement of the conflict, the Battle of Mudki (Moodkee), where the regiment's commanding officer, Lieutenant Charles Digby Dawkins, was killed.
 The regiment took part in the subsequent battles of the war; at the Battle of Ferozeshah, the Battle of Aliwal, and the last battle of the war, the Battle of Sobraon.

 The regiment was also active during the Indian Rebellion of 1857.
 Governor-General Canning asked the Indian officers and other ranks to serve without arms as a precautionary measure, which they did in good faith.
 With their loyalty established, the Bodyguard later escorted Canning to the grand durbar at Allahabad where he proclaimed that India would be governed by the British Crown, and the title of Viceroy was conferred on the Governor General on 1 November 1858.